(1) Economic Conditions in Countries, Regions and Industries

 (14) Litigation Risks

 Plaintiffs in the United States and Canada, including representatives of purchasers of bearings and other products, have filed class actions against certain parties, including NSK and some of its subsidiaries in Japan, the United States, Canada and Europe.
 The plaintiffs allege, among other things, that the defendants conspired with each other to restrict competition in sales of bearings and other products in these countries, and seek damages, injunctions, and other legal remedies against the defendants.
-NSK and some of its subsidiaries in Japan and the United States have agreed on a settlement with indirect purchasers and some other plaintiffs in the class actions in the United States.
-Furthermore, in the United Kingdom, plaintiffs, including some Group customers, had filed a claim against defendants including NSK and some of its subsidiaries in Europe, for damages related to the past violation of European competition law.
-However on March 15, 2018 (local time), NSK agreed to a settlement with the plaintiffs.
+NSK and some of its subsidiaries in Japan and the United States have agreed on a settlement with some plaintiffs in the class actions in the United States.

 (15) Information System Risks